howion/notes/notes/abstract-algebra/01-group-theory/03-homomorphisms.md

 If $\varphi: G \to H$ is a group homomorphism, then

 1. Composition of homomorphisms is again a homomorphism.
-This is also the case for monomorphisms, epimorphisms, isomorphisms and automorphisms.
+Respectively, this is also the case for monomorphisms, epimorphisms, isomorphisms and automorphisms.
-2. $\varphi(1_G) = 1_H$, this is not necessarily true for monoid homomorphisms,
+2. $\varphi(e_G) = e_H$, this is not necessarily true for monoid homomorphisms,
 3. $\varphi(g^{-1}) = \varphi(g)^{-1}$ for all $g \in G$,
 4. $\varphi(g^n) = \varphi(g)^n$ for all $g \in G$ and $n \in \Z$,
 5. $\text{Ker }\varphi \leq G$,